Exec Type

 Idempotency

-The exec resource provides idempotency through two mechanisms:
+The exec resource provides idempotency through several mechanisms:

 Creates Property